 If set to On, readline will display characters with the eighth bit set directly rather than as a metaprefixed escape sequence.
-The default is Off, but readline will set it to On if the locale contains eight-bit characters.

 page-completions (On)

 If set to On, readline uses an internal more-like pager to display a screenful of possible completions at a time.